Bijman/srb2bld/README.md

      14. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".

-     15. In order to compile and install custom SRB2/SRB2Kart build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+     15. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

           - SRB2BLDGITPATH - path to local or remote repository,